 The National Autistic Society has lots of advice on transitioning from university.
-For general advice on leaving university, such as planning for your future and knowing your rights in the workplace, Click here.
-For advice on work and volunteering, click here.
+For general advice on leaving university, such as planning for your future and knowing your rights in the workplace.
+Also provided is information about work and volunteering.

 Acas provides advice and guidance on employment law and workplace relationships.
 The Acas website has lots of information on a range of areas concerning your rights in the workplace such as; working hours, discipline and wages.
-For a list of the most common areas Acas provides guidance on click here.
-If you are looking for some specific advice about an issue you are having at work, you can contact them via online or by telephone.
-To access their contact information, click here.
+For a list of the most common areas Acas provides guidance.
+If you are looking for some specific advice about an issue you are having at work, you can contact them via online or by telephone via their contact information.